ukslim/charging-infrastructure/README.md

 have a contract with the supplier, who bills them and gets paid (the payment mechanism is irrelevant, but you know the typical arrangements already).

 ### The challenge

+So we have consumers buying power from suppliers, and suppliers buying power from generators.
+How does an individual generator know how much to produce at a given moment?
+How does a supplier know which generator to pay?
+That's what the GB electricity market is designed to achieve.